Username3533/WebAppllication/README.md

 -Created form for adding new topics by users
 -Added ability to create new entries that are tied to topic id -Added ability to edit posts

+Usability:
+Users can create topics and entries tied to the ID of those topics in a journal format.
+They can then edit those entries and change them if they want.
+Basic functionality is complete, now need to creat unique user login and their own sets of topics and entries tied to the user ID